P.S. 384

 Students who have medical complaints will be sent to the Nurse’s Office.
 Students will be evaluated and the determination to be sent home or back to class will be made.
 Parents will be contacted by the Nurse via phone and written note each time a child visits the Nurse’s Office.

-All medications to be administered during the school day must have proper documentation submitted to the Nurse.
-Students are not permitted to carry medications in school at any time.
-Medication may be administered in school if it is needed to permit the student to participate in his/her educational program.
-A health care provider must complete a Medication Administration Form (MAF) for the Nurse to administer medication during the school day.
-Any changes to the MAF must be in writing and signed by the licensed health care provider and must be supplied at the start of each school year.
+Your health care provider must complete a Medication Administration Form(MAF) for the Nurse to administer medication during the school day.
+Any changes to the MAF must be in writing and signed by the licensed health care provider.
+A new MAF must be supplied at the start of each school year.
 All medications must be hand-delivered to the school in the original pharmacy container.
 The Nurse will store the medication in a locked cabinet or refrigerator and maintain a medication log (and other documentation as indicated) for each student approved to receive medication in school.

 Our school has Epi-pens available for emergency administration by our staff.
 All team members assigned to work with students are trained each year to use Epi-pens.